davmac314/dinit/doc/linux/DINIT-AS-INIT.md

 You will need a shell script interpreter / command line, for which you have a range of options.
-A common choice is GNU Bash, but many distributions are using Dash as the /bin/sh shell because it is significantly faster (affecting boot time) although it is basically unusable as an interactive shell.
+A common choice is GNU Bash, but many distributions are using Dash as the /bin/sh shell because it is significantly faster (affecting boot time) although it is less usable as an interactive shell.

 - Bash: https://www.gnu.org/software/bash
 - Dash: http://gondor.apana.org.au/~herbert/dash